France

 VichyISRP

-In France, one institute collaborates closely with University of Murcia, University of Verone and the Italian Studies and Research Center for Psychology and Psychomotricity (CISERPP) in order to offer a postgraduate degree in Psychomotricity.
+In France, the Higher Institute of Psychomotor Rehabilitation (ISRP) collaborates closely with University of Murcia in Spain and Research Center for Psychology and Psychomotricity (CISERPP) in Italy, in order to offer a postgraduate degree in Psychomotricity.

 duration